spring-projects/spring-integration-extensions/spring-integration-kafka/README.md

        </int-kafka:consumer-context>
 ```

-Consumer context requires a referecence to a zookeeper-connect which dictates all the zookeeper specific configuration details.
+Consumer context requires a reference to a zookeeper-connect which dictates all the zookeeper specific configuration details.
 Here is how a zookeeper-connect is configured.

 ```xml